 SoMe is an effective tool facilitating communication, medical education and collaboration around CV disease, amongst a broad range of individual health-care stakeholders.
 Individual CV professionals have created free open-access medical education (#FOAMEd) in several interactive formats.
 One example is the educator-led tweetorial, a short series of grouped multimedia tweets containing educational content centered around a particular topic.
 Tweetorials are often structured in an interactive fashion with polls to prompt active learning, stepwise revelation of diagnostic clues, and opportunities for questions and feedback.

-Cardiology fellows-in-training (FITs) have created some of the most innovative and impactful educational content.
-In July 2018, the American College of Cardiology (ACC) FIT Council organized tweetorials through the hashtag #FITSurvivalGuide on a variety of fundamental clinical topics for junior clinicians in training.
+Cardiology fellows-in-training (FITs) have created some innovative educational content on SoMe.
+In July 2018, the American College of Cardiology (ACC) FIT Council organized tweetorials through the hashtag #FITSurvivalGuide on a variety of fundamental clinical topics.
 The open platform allows for clinicians of all seniority to equally contribute to #FOAMed material.
 This academic discourse has promoted in-depth scientific discussions in real time often focused around late-breaking clinical trials.
-In addition, interesting, unusual, and challenging clinical cases can be readily disseminated worldwide, resulting in a rich online repository of angiograms, echocardiograms, and other CV imaging modalities.
+In addition, interesting, unusual, and challenging clinical cases can be readily disseminated worldwide, resulting in a rich online real-time collection of angiograms, echocardiograms, and other CV imaging modalities.

 For academic cardiologists, institutions have begun considering SoMe and digital activities as part of their criteria when considering academic appointment and promotions(2).
 In